 Keep that in mind as we discuss the cost of more tangible things in the next sections, and then we get back to that at the end.

 The first thing you need to consider is the actual place you are planning to install your pavers.
-You will have to make some digging, buy different types of bedding and sand, geotextile fabric.
-All of these even before starting the actual installation.
+You will have to do some digging and buy different types of bedding, sand, and geotextile fabric even before starting the actual installation.

 Pavers are what this is all about, right?
 So it stands to reason that we talk about them in a separate section.